Applethal/RSA/readme.md

 \end{aligned}
 $$

 Implicitly, all variables are non-negative (of course) you won't need to consider this.
 Explicitly adding non-negativity domain definitions for each variable will still allow the program to work and output the correct answers but it will result in having extra memory usage and more runtime.
+The algorithm uses the double floating precision.
 To run this program, simply pass the text file and objective arguments:

 ```./RSA "filepath" "-Debug"```